 Port of Leith Housing Association’s vision is to improve the quality of life of individuals and the well-being of communities through the provision of high quality affordable housing, support and social enterprise activities.
 We have supported the housing association, its tenants and the local community in a number of ways, for example by monitoring research to inform an electric heating improvement review, reviewing the installation of ground source heat pumps and providing an outreach advice service which helped householders to make the most of their energy costs and household budgets.

-Wiltshire Rural Housing Association (WRHA) has been building and managing homes in villages around the county for over 25 years.
+White Horse Housing Association (WHHA) (formerly Wiltshire Rural Housing Association (WRHA)) has been building and managing homes in villages around the county for over 25 years.
 They focus on building homes to high environmental and space standards, then letting them out to local people at an affordable rent.
-Registered with the Homes and Communities Agency, WRHA is a charity, an Industrial and Provident Society and a member of the National Housing Federation.
-After installing solar photovoltaic (PV) panels on a number of their properties, WRHA was keen to gather tenant feedback and measure the savings their tenants were getting.
+Registered with the Homes and Communities Agency, WHHA is a charity, an Industrial and Provident Society and a member of the National Housing Federation.
+After installing solar photovoltaic (PV) panels on a number of their properties, WHHA was keen to gather tenant feedback and measure the savings their tenants were getting.
 We supported them through our project, Using Solar PV to Tackle Fuel Poverty.
 We also helped to increase tenant savings by providing advice and a leaflet, Getting the most from your solar panels.

 ALE Lyon – Agence Locale de l’Energie du Grand Lyon – is the Local Energy Agency of Greater Lyon, France.
 It aims to conserve energy, promote renewable energy and fight climate change through awareness raising, project managing to ensure energy-efficient buildings and by supporting the development and implementation of local climate action plans.
 ALE Lyon is a partner in the European project, Low Energy Apartment Futures (LEAF), which we lead.
 The project is helping to improve the energy efficiency in flats and tenements in France, Austria, Germany, Hungary, Sweden and the UK.